piotrpolak/java-development-with-docker-examples/README.md

 All the configuration is bundled inside the container.

-This setup DOES NOT REQUIRE you have git nor java available at the host machine.
+This setup DOES NOT REQUIRE you to have `git` nor `java` available at the host machine.

 # 4. Checkout project locally, create base image and build project upon container start